abarcenas29/preact-sandbox/README.md

 ## Author Notes

-This sandbox is merely a way for me to understand on react-boiler plates work.
+This sandbox is merely a way for me to understand on react-boilerplates work.
 Also give me the capability to make custom-tailored toolset, or edit exisiting toolset in future projects.
 Anyone is free to use this if they understand how this sandbox work.